-In 2022, SCOR L&H continued to grow profitably in a competitive life reinsurance market, while achieving solid operating profitability and absorbing the financial impacts of the Covid-19 pandemic.
-The positive result from SCOR L&H reflects a robust flow of new business and the strategic expansion of the franchise in various key markets and product lines.
+In 2023, SCOR L&H continued to grow profitably in a competitive life reinsurance market, while achieving strong operating profitability.
+The positive result from SCOR L&H reflects a robust flow of new business in various key markets and product lines.